softwareengineerprogrammer/GEOPHIRES/docs/Fervo_Project_Cape-4.md

 Click the bars to view the sensitivity analysis result for the input value in the web interface.

+### LCOE

 .. raw:: html

     <object data="_images/fervo_project_cape-4-sensitivity-analysis-lcoe.svg" type="image/svg+xml"></object>

+**Impact of PPA Price on LCOE:** The sensitivity analysis reveals a positive correlation between the Power Purchase Agreement (PPA) price and the Levelized Cost of Electricity (LCOE).
+While counterintuitive, this is a function of SAM Economic Models treating federal and state income taxes as operating cash outflows.

+In SAM Economic Models, the PPA price is a fixed input that determines project revenue.
+A higher PPA price generates higher taxable income, which in turn increases the project's annual income tax liability (a negative cash flow).
+Because the LCOE calculation aggregates all lifetime project costs—including the tax burden—the additional tax costs incurred from higher revenues result in a higher calculated LCOE.
+Conversely, a lower PPA price reduces taxable income, lowers tax liability, and decreases the resulting LCOE.

+### IRR

 .. raw:: html

     <object data="_images/fervo_project_cape-4-sensitivity-analysis-irr.svg" type="image/svg+xml"></object>

+### NPV

 .. raw:: html